bsamot10/hadoopCluster/README.md

 Enter the leader node and type ```docker swarm init```.

-The output of the above command generates the code that you should run in the remaining 2 nodes.
+The output of the above command generates the command that you should run in the remaining 2 nodes.

 Copy the code and paste the command in each one of the 2 remaining nodes, so that the nodes join the swarm.